My scholarly publishing history: the successes, the failures and the backstories

 Bell, K. (2017) Health and Other Unassailable Values: Reconfigurations of Health, Evidence and Ethics.
 London: Routledge.
 TIMES REJECTED: 0 (INVITED SUBMISSION)

 I wrote this book basically because I didn’t have a sole-authored one and realized that this was a lack in my CV.
 I planned to submit this book proposal to a university press but Routledge approached me first and I went with the easier and less prestigious option.
 Writing this book made me realize that I really don’t like writing books.
+As it turns out, I basically can't sustain a line of thought or argument for more than 10,000 words.
+(I mean, I basically discovered this during my PhD, but optimistically thought maybe it was just beginner's nerves).
 To add insult to injury, I’m pretty sure no one has read it.
-I think it’s probably better to write something that people hate than something that is completely ignored (and, yeah, I learned that philosophy from the movie Easy A).
-In my view, the best part of the book is the conclusion, and not just because I wrote it last.
+I think it’s probably better to write something that people hate than something that is completely ignored (all my key life philosophies come from the movie Easy A).
+In my view, the best part of the book is the conclusion - probably just skip the rest and read that.

 Bell, K. (2017) ‘Predatory’ open access journals as parody: Exposing the limitations of ‘legitimate’ academic publishing.
 TripleC: communication, capitalism & critique, 15(2): 651-662.
 TIMES REJECTED: 0